Duckloveshack/MyOS/README.md

 MyOS for Windows 6.x or later
 By [Duckloveshack](https://www.github.com/Duckloveshack)

-## Try out the new development builds!
-MyOS is getting ready for it's biggest update yet - version 2.0.0, and now, the builds of this update are public (not all of them, some of them are private).
-Start being an insider [now](https://www.github.com/Duckloveshack/MyOS/releases/tag/v2.0.0-prerelease)
 ## The biggest changes over the other Windows Command Operating Systems:
 * Ascii boot-logo
 * Support for x32/x64/x86 architecture